San Miguel Guancapla

 San Miguel Guancapla, also known as San Miguelito (/es/), is a municipality in the Honduran department of Intibucá.

-Historical Data
+History

 In the population count of 1791 there was a town with the name of Guancapla in the parish of Intibucá.
 It is thought that Guancapla was founded in 1589.
 The town was declared a municipality in 1870.
 When the department of Intibucá was created in 1883, Guancapla was one of the municipalities that formed the District of La Esperanza, with the name of San Miguel Guancapla.
 Recently for some time it was known as San Miguelito.

 While for a time the locality was called San Miguelito, Decree 166-84, promulgated by the Government of the Republic under the administration of Roberto Suazo Cordova on October 2, 1984, officially designated the name of the municipality as "San Miguel Guancapla".
 Guancapla means "En los Guacales", which refers to a tree that produces a round fruit of woody pericarp, often used for containers.